 This turn in events may sound even stranger given Obama’s program during his presidential campaigns, which emphasized bringing peace and stability to his home country.
 And, in fact, in some twisted way, swapping soldiers for drones could be seen as an accomplishment of such promises.

 If we look closer at the expectations and pressures that Obama faced when entering the White House, as well as the policymaking incentives that LAWS give rise to, we can better understand why an apparent foreign policy dove like Obama made drones the essence of warfare.
 With Obama, assassination operations abroad didn’t stop but, instead, they were prolonged and extended.
-Guess what happened when not-so-dovey Trump took over?
+This trend exacerbated even more when hawkish President Trump took over.

 Obama Enters Office: Expectations And Pressures